 - my employer did not report my wages

-- my employer withheld taxes but did not report them
+- employer did not report wages to unemployment

 Latest posts by Lynnette Khalfani-Cox, The Money Coach (see all)